What this page says

 Office of the Advocate for Service Quality (OASQ)

-The Office of the Advocate for Service Quality (OASQ) may act as a neutral third party for individuals, their family and service providers to help solve problems and find solutions to concerns and complaints.
+The Office of the Advocate for Service Quality (OASQ) may act as a neutral third party for individuals with an intellectual disability, their family and service providers to help solve problems and find solutions to concerns and complaints.

-The OASQ’s goal is to get quality service for individuals from:
+The OASQ’s goal is to help get quality service for individuals from:

 Community Living BC (CLBC)